mertaliclk/GenderDetectionModel/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped with the project
-- Special thanks to the open-source community for their valuable resources and tools
+-  Thanks to the open-source community for their valuable resources and tools